Phantom-23/automatic-certificate-generation/README.md

 email_port="465"
 ```
 In the above environment variables, make sure you replace values of `email` and `email_app_password`.

-- Create a `certificates` folder.
-All the generated certificates will be stored here.

 - Inside the `data` folder, make sure to keep the following 2 files:
   - Participant's excel sheet (make sure it has a `.xlsx` or `.xls` extension).